 If you suspect a conflict of interest with your broker or investment firm, consider talking with a lawyer and filing a complaint.
 A legal professional can protect your future by mitigating the conflict of interest or representing you in a civil suit to recover any damages you might have suffered from the violation.

-Work with Wolper Law Firm for personalized legal consultation and charting the best course of action.
+Work with Wolper Law Firm, P.A. for personalized legal consultation and charting the best course of action.
 Call 800.931.8452 or send us a message through the contact form below to get started.